AliceO2Group/QualityControl/doc/QuickStart.md

     * `aliBuild build O2Suite --defaults o2`
     * At this point you might encounter a message about missing system requirements.
 Run `aliDoctor O2Suite` to get a full information about what is missing and how to install it.

 Note: on non-CC7 systems, you can also use the alibuild "defaults" called `o2-dataflow` to avoid building simulation related packages.
+Moreover, you can build `qcg` instead of `O2Suite` if you don't plan to use the readout (remember to substitute `O2Suite` with `qcg` when loading the environment).

 ### Environment loading

 Whenever you want to work with O2 and QualityControl, do either `alienv enter O2Suite/latest` or `alienv load O2Suite/latest`.

+You can also load a package instead of the whole O2Suite, i.e. `alienv enter QualityControl/latest` or `alienv enter qcg/latest`.

 ## Execution